VoxelDoesCode/ddnet-image-slicer/README.md

 How to use
 ----------
-Make sure there are no already split images inside the `images/split` folder (I have yet to run tests for that.)
+Make sure you have a folder inside `inputs` containing all the images needed.
+An example folder named `inputs/defaults` exists for reference.
-Then, run in the command line:
+Then, run in the command line, where NAMEOFFOLDER is the name of the folder you want to slice up:

-    python main.py
+    python main.py NAMEOFFOLDER

-It should split all the image altases into their own assets!
-If any images are missing, a copy is located inside the images folder, or inside DDNet's data folder.
+It should split all the image altases into their own assets, and output a folder of the same name inside `outputs`!
+If any images are missing, a copy is located inside the `inputs/defaults` folder, or inside DDNet's data folder.
 Don't forget to check `data/editor` for any images from there!

 TODO
 ----
-* Create a new folder for each run
+* ~~Create a new folder for each run~~
-* Accept other folders as input
+* ~~Accept other folders as input~~
 * Compress into a ZIP, maybe?
 * Allow for seperate images to be split
 * Allow the rebuilding of already split assets